vickdurazzo/hands-on-databricks/README.md

 - 🧪 Data exploration and cleaning
 - 🔄 Data transformations with PySpark
 - 🧮 SQL queries on Spark tables
-- 📊 Aggregations and frequency tables
-- 📝 Temporary views and data filtering

 ## Tech Stack